By Norman Manzon

 The burden of these studies is to provide scriptural support for the claims in our doctrinal statement and to respond to contrary claims.

-Part 3, which we are now engaged in, is of an apologetic nature: It is a defense against contrary claims.
-The chief arbiter will be the Word of God and, when called for, documented extrabiblical facts.
+Part 3, which we are now engaged in, is of an apologetic nature, a defense against contrary claims.
+The chief arbiter will be the Word of God and, when called for, documented extra-biblical facts.

 We will be addressing two classes of claims.
 The first is found perhaps exclusively in non-messianic Christian circles and has to do with Israel's being replaced by the church, or the church being Israel in some sense, and comes under the heading of Replacement Theology or Supersessionism, the latter of which means that the church has superseded Israel.
-The second is found perhaps exclusively in messianic circles and has to do with the claim that all believers are actually descendants of Abraham, Isaac and Jacob whether they know it or not, and comes under the heading of the The Two-House or Ephraimite Doctrine.
+The second, known as the Two-House or Ephraimite Doctrine, is found perhaps exclusively in messianic circles and has to do with the claim that all believers are actually descendants of Abraham, Isaac and Jacob whether they know it or not.

 The biblical identity of a Jew has been examined in Who Is Israel?
+Who Are the Hebrews?
 Who Are the Jews?, and the fact that God has not rejected Israel as His covenant nation has been addressed in The Chosenness of Israel; yet, the claims of Replacement Theology and Two-House need to be responded to directly.
-We will address Replacement Theology in this study, and The Two-House or Ephraimite Doctrine in an accompanying study.
+We will address Replacement Theology in this study, and the Two-House or Ephraimite Doctrine in an accompanying study.

 The meaning of this doctrine is that the church superseded or replaced Israel as God's covenant people.
 The three claims presented under this heading are: